- 30 minute appointment

 - This scan is available to men and women from the age of 16 years.

-Abdominal ultrasounds use sound waves to produce images of structures and blood flow in the abdomen.
+An abdominal scan use sound waves to produce images of structures and blood flow in the abdomen.
 The ultrasound images which are created are a useful way of examining organs, tissues, blood vessels and other structures within the abdomen.

-Purpose of an abdominal ultrasound
+Purpose of an abdominal ultrasound scan

 In the abdomen there are several major organs which include the: